 In with the Old

-Keeping with the trend of adaptive reuse that has seen several historical Taipei edifices remodeled into hip new hangouts (we’ll introduce some of these below), we’re going to be converting an apartment block into our newest Kimpton sibling.
+Keeping with the trend of adaptive reuse that has seen several historical Taipei edifices remodeled into hip new hangouts (we’ll introduce some of these below), we converted an apartment block into a worthy Kimpton sibling.

-With 129 rooms offering stunning views and a 12th floor restaurant and rooftop deck looking out over the city and beyond, the hotel will be a spirited addition to Taipei and the Kimpton family.
+With 129 rooms offering stunning views and a 12th floor restaurant and rooftop deck looking out over the city and beyond, the hotel is a spirited addition to Taipei and the Kimpton family.

 The Heart of Modern Taipei

-The hotel will be perched in a tiny residential neighborhood off one of the main drags of Taipei’s Eastern district.
-This is where you’ll find iconic sights like Sun Yat-sen Memorial Hall, Elephant Mountain, and bamboo-shaped Taipei 101.
+The hotel is perched in a tiny residential neighborhood off one of the main drags of Taipei’s Eastern district.
+This is where you’ll find Taipei’s iconic sites like Sun Yat-sen Memorial Hall, Elephant Mountain and bamboo-shaped Taipei 101.
 The latter may not be the tallest building in the world anymore, but it still maintains bragging rights for being the tallest green building and having the world’s fastest elevators.

-We’ll be just two minutes away from Zhongxiao Fuxing MRT station, an intersecting point of major metro lines and roadways.
+We’re located just two minutes away from Zhongxiao Fuxing MRT station, an intersecting point of major metro lines and roadways.
 The station feeds directly into two separate spaceship-like Sogo department stores.
 The surrounding boulevards are among the city’s liveliest and most glamorous, lined with high-end boutiques, luxurious karaoke parlors, restaurants, cafés, and cocktail lounges.
-The narrow lanes behind conceal a seemingly infinite number of food stalls, hot pot restaurants, 24-hour breakfast shops, and barbecue joints – perfect for endless eating and exploration.
+The narrow lanes behind conceal a seemingly infinite number of food stalls, hot pot restaurants, 24-hour breakfast shops and barbecue joints–perfect for endless eating and exploration.
 If you want to be fully immersed in Taipei, this is your place to be.

 Imagine Your Taipei Stay

-Let’s start with a few tips for your trip.
-Taipei cycles through all four seasons with 90+ degree summers and cool winters.
-We love the city in autumn and spring, when rain is minimal and the crowds are manageable.
+Let’s start with a few tips for your trip, whether you have one day in Taipei, or several.
+The city cycles through all four seasons with 90+ degree summers and cool winters.
+We love visiting in autumn and spring, when rain is minimal and the crowds are manageable.

-Taipei is relaxed-chic—you wouldn’t be out of place if you strolled through a night market dressed to the nines or in jeans and a t-shirt.
+Taipei is relaxed-chic—you wouldn’t be out of place if you strolled one of Taipei’s best night markets dressed to the nines or in jeans and a t-shirt.
 Taxis are cheap and plentiful, but we recommend hopping on the MRT, rated one of the best metros in the world and lightning fast.